Dateline 2009: the world-historical situation

 Terminology varies between the archaeological traditions of different regions.
 For example, in African archaeology, the upper/middle/lower palaeolithic tend to be called the late/middle/early stone age.
 Meanwhile, in Europe there is recognised a mesolithic between the palaeolithic and neolithic; although 'mesolithic' literally translates as 'middle stone age', this is not the same as the African middle stone age, which refers to the middle part of the palaeolithic.
 In some regions outside Europe, the equivalent of the mesolithic is called the epipalaeolithic.

-From the perspective of fully modern humans, history begins with the upper palaeolithic (or whichever term is preferred in other regions, e.g. late stone age in Africa).
+The history of fully modern humans begins with the upper palaeolithic (or whichever term is preferred in other regions, e.g. late stone age in Africa).

 To understand the significance of these 'ages', there are two facts we need to consider: